 Please work with us in advance to ensure that we accept only needed items.
 We may ask that you compile an inventory of the proposed gifts or allow a subject specialist from the libraries to visit and select items.
 Should some of the items you propose to donate not meet our current needs, we will be glad to suggest alternative beneficiaries.

-Gifts are made with the understanding that they become the property of the library, which has sole discretion regarding their retention, location and considerations relating to use.
+Gifts are made with the understanding that they become the property of the University Libraries at Virginia Tech, which has sole discretion regarding their retention, location, and considerations relating to use.

 - Damaged or underlined books